 “There are really four reasons why employees don’t use EAP,” writes business administration expert Steve Albrecht in Psychology Today.

 “They don’t think it’s confidential; they feel there is a stigma for reaching out for help (especially for some men, who see this as a weakness); they think they have to ask permission from their boss or HR; or they don’t know it exists.”

 Sally Kirkright, CEO of AccessEAP, believes the reasons for a low user rate are a lack of employee awareness and a continued stigma associated with issues of mental health.

 She agrees that employees are often suspect of the confidentiality and adds that while many employers want to offer EAPs as part of the employee benefit package, they don’t promote it enough.

-If your company offers an EPA, don’t ignore it.
+If your company offers an EAP, don’t ignore it.
 Independent companies that offer it ensure its confidentiality.
 If it’s the stigma attached to mental health issues that keeps you from using it, try to get past it.

 Millions of people seek counseling every year for mental health issues, although many Americans avoid treatment.
 This is where an ounce of prevention is worth a pound of cure.
 It’s always better to catch a problem early on.
 It’s easier to deal with and quicker to heal.
 The longer you wait, the more personal issues will spread into other areas of your work and personal life.

 “I tell the participants in my training classes that I’ve used EAP and I emphasize that it’s okay to reach out for help,” he adds.
-“We need to remind our employees that no reports come back to the organization and that there is no external record of their use of the EPA.”
+“We need to remind our employees that no reports come back to the organization and that there is no external record of their use of the EAP.”